tokio-rs/website/content/tokio/tutorial/async.md

 Wakers are `Sync` and can be cloned.
 When `wake` is called, the task must be scheduled for execution.
 To implement this, we have a channel.
-When the `wake()` is called on the waker, the task is pushed into the send have of the channel.
+When the `wake()` is called on the waker, the task is pushed into the send half of the channel.
 Our `Task` structure will implement the wake logic.
 To do this, it needs to contain both the spawned future and the channel send half.